bradfrost/atomic-design/chapter-2.md

 http://china.org.cn/china/2015-03/17/content_35077927.htm

 *As it turns out, Andy Clarke had already touched on wrote a chapter of a book called [Designing Atoms and Elements](http://stuffandnonsense.co.uk/blog/about/an-extract-from-designing-atoms-and-elements), which discusses modular design and breaking a visual design into its "design atmosphere": the color, typography, and texture of a design sans layout.

+———

+You just sneak it in.
+It's what I'm going to do to make the quality of the work better.
+And I don't have to say it.
+It starts in the sales process.
+You just build enough budget so that you can do it.
+You don't have a conversation about it, it's just par for the course.
+You don't have to ask permission.